New to self-assessment? Why you should start your tax return today

 This whole process can take up to 10 working days (21 if you’re abroad) so by completing this part this week, you’ll have the rest of the time to get on top of your accounts.

-HMRC reports that around 50,000 tax returns were filed over the festive period, including 2,590 on Christmas Day and over 17,000 on New Year’s Day.
-It added that millions of returns will be submitted online over the next 16 days.
+HMRC reports that 2,616 taxpayers filed their tax return on Christmas Day and 8,465 on Boxing Day.
+It added that millions of returns will be submitted online over the next couple of weeks.

 Sarah Ghaffari, ICAEW technical tax manager, said: “It’s not just about the time it takes to submit your self-assessment tax return.
 You need to factor in enough time to track down and prepare the relevant paper work such as P60s, pension statements, possibly P11Ds and bank statements.